Damir Imamović

-Damir Imamović (born in 1978) stands as a luminary figure in the realm of Bosnian music, wielding expertise as a musician, singer, composer, and preeminent authority on the traditional melodies of Bosnia and Herzegovina, specifically the evocative "sevdalinka" or "sevdah".
-Notably, he clinched the coveted title of "The Best Artist of Europe" at the esteemed 2021 Songlines World Music Awards, solidifying his position as a noteworthy force in the musical landscape.
+Damir Imamović (born in 1978) is a Bosnian singer-songwriter.
+His music is mostly in the traditional Bosnian genre of "sevdalinka" or "sevdah".
+His 2020 Album Singer of Tales won the 2021 Songlines Music Awards for Best European Album, and Imamović himself was nominated for Best Artist.

 Early life

 Imamović was born in Sarajevo, Bosnia and Herzegovina into a musical family.
-His father Nedžad Imamović (1948-2020), was a bass player, producer, singer and author, while his paternal grandfather Zaim Imamović (1920–1994), was a legendary musician and traditional Bosnian folk singer, famous in the 1940s and 1960s.
-Damir spent his formative years (1992–1995) living in the besieged city of Sarajevo.
-He picked up playing guitar when he was 15.
-Later on he studied philosophy.
+His father Nedžad Imamović (1948-2020), was a bass player, producer, singer and author, while his paternal grandfather Zaim Imamović (1920–1994), was a traditional Bosnian folk singer who achieved fame in the 1940s and 1960s.

+In 1992, when Imamović was 14, his hometown of Sarajevo was besieged as part of the ongoing Bosnian War.
+Imamović would remain trapped in Sarajevo with the rest of its residents until 1995.
+It was during this time that Imamović began to learn to play his first instrument, the guitar.

-Damir's teachers (apart from the family ties) were Spaso Berak (multiinstrumentalist and sevdah arranger for Himzo Polovina), Hašim Muharemović (saz player), Emina Zečaj (legendary sevdah singer) and others.
+Imamović's music teachers included Spaso Berak, multiinstrumentalist and sevdah arranger for Himzo Polovina), as well as saz player Hašim Muharemović and sevdah singer Emina Zečaj.